 Robotic vacuum cleaner

-The robotic vacuum cleaner requires a very little effort on user’s end as it can freely roam around the house, sucking all the dirt in its way.
+The robotic vacuum cleaner requires very little effort on user’s end as it can freely roam around the house, sucking all the dirt in its way.
 It can easily reach places where big vacuums can’t; which further saves time and money.
 Wi-Fi-powered vacuum cleaners have also been developed, which can be controlled using the companion mobile app.

 Pros: It is automatic so needs less effort.
 Once commanded, it navigates on its own.